vicenteicc2008/edk2-goyavewifi/README.md

 Finally, "./scripts/goyavewifi.sh" to compile.

-Then make a Image from AIK (Android Image Kitchen) and rename image-new.img to boot.img and make a tar for odin.
+Then make a Image from AIK (Android Image Kitchen) and rename image-new.img to boot.img and make a tar for flash with odin.

 Finally, flash it with Odin.